Crazy acidy peach juice, notes later.

 Today was my annual hosting of the Wednesday Wine Committee.
 There was 1 sparkler, 3 whites, 4 reds and 1 dessert, all provided by me.
 Tasted blind, as always.

 Birth year Sauternes.
 Drinking just like you’d expect a 31yr old Sauternes to be drinking, and maybe even slightly younger.
 Basically perfect provenance, the color has really darkened over the last 2-3yrs.
 Amber in the glass and molasses like up front.
 This checks all the boxes for Classic Sauternes.
 Honeyed sweet fruits with ripened pineapple, golden peach and nectarine with a touch of savory/nutty notes on the finish.
 Very lengthy finish with tons of complexity and life left.
-Wish I had another 1-2 bottles! — a month ago
+Wish I had another 1-2 bottles! — 3 months ago

 2016 Sine Qua Non "Rätsel 16" Syrah, originally “Cypher 16,” renamed because of potential legal problems with the rock band?
 Not sure of the backstory on that one, but it’s pretty clear that Rätsel (enigma, mystery, puzzle, riddle) is simply the German word for Cypher (a secret or disguised way of writing; a code).
 The wine however, not the band, is a monster.
 Gargantuan really.
 Typical SQN nose, and black as a moon-free, starless night sky in the stem.
 Tonight’s photo should not to be confused with Katie Bouman’s Black Hole masterpiece, although no light can escape from either.
 Very tight upon opening, singing an aria 36 hours later.
 SUPER concentrated with unlimited upside potential.
 More detailed tasting note to come.
-Yet another stunner! — a month ago
+Yet another stunner! — 3 months ago

 The nose reveals; some dark cherry liqueur, blackberries, black plum skin, blueberries, black raspberries, dark chocolate bar, mocha notes, cinnamon, some nutmeg & clove, leather, dry top soil, dry stone, underbrush, fresh dark florals & violets.